Shibiby/Hospital-Management-System/README.md

  A hospital management and appointment system using php

 database name - hms
-change the database username and password to your matches
+change the database username and password to your matches in config.php file in the include folder

 ADMIN-	Username- admin
 	Password - admin123